Check the college website, frederick.edu, for the most up-to-date student policies and procedures.

 - “Academic Clemency” refers to the ability of returning students to expunge prior unsatisfactory academic performance (D-F grades only) from their transcript.
 Academic Clemency may only be approved one (1) time per student.

-- “Advanced Placement (AP)” refers to a program created by the College Board, which offers college-level curricula and examinations to high school students in the United States and Canada.
-FCC grants college credit to students who obtain high scores on selected AP examinations.
+- “Advanced Placement (AP)” refers to a program created by College Board, which offers college-level curricula and examinations to high school students in the United States and Canada.
+Frederick Community College (FCC) grants college credit to students who obtain high scores on selected AP examinations.
 Accepted AP exams and required scores are listed in the Academic Catalog.

 - “Associate of Applied Science (A.A.S.)” refers to programs designed for immediate employment and career advancement within a particular area of study.
 An A.A.S. does not preclude the student from transferring to a relevant bachelor’s degree program.